mtaillefumier/InfinityHub-CI/rochpl/README.md

 To run the benchmark non-interactively, use the  `mpirun_rochpl`  command as part of the command line.
 For example:

-`sudo docker run --rm --device /dev/kfd --device /dev/dri --security-opt seccomp=unconfined rochpl.6.0  mpirun_rochpl -P 1 -Q 1 -N 45312`
+`sudo docker run --rm --device /dev/kfd --device /dev/dri --security-opt seccomp=unconfined --ipc=host rochpl.6.0  mpirun_rochpl -P 1 -Q 1 -N 45312`

 ### Using Singularity